-

 Are there circumstances where a buyer may have to make a mandatory or compulsory offer for a target company?

-In private M&A transactions, a compulsory offer for a target company is generally not required by statute unless such requirement is stipulated in the shareholders’ agreement.
+If the target company is a private company, a compulsory offer for a target company is generally not required by Thai law.
+Such obligations arise if they are stipulated in the shareholders’ agreement governing such target company.

 If the target company is a listed company, in the case where the shareholding reaches or exceeds 25%, 50%, or 75% of the voting rights in the target company, the acquirer is required to make a tender offer for all securities of the target company.